kisan-khatri/Potts-Model-Cooperativity/README.md

 # Using AlphaFold2 to Predict the Conformations of Side Chains in Folded Proteins
 DOI: https://doi.org/10.1101/2025.02.10.637534

 This repository contains the code and data used in our study on double mutant cycle (cooperativity) analysis in kinase proteins, as presented in the manuscript.
 It includes the code to reproduce the histogram shown in the manuscript and to identify the most cooperative double mutant pairs reported.
 The repository is shared in response to reviewer requests to promote transparency and reproducibility.
-Permission to share these materials was granted by my advisor, Prof. Dr. Ronald M. Levy [Google Scholar](https://scholar.google.com/citations?user=6CQ_uloAAAAJ&hl=en), who is the corresponding author of the manuscript.
+Permission to share these materials was granted by my advisor, [Prof. Dr. Ronald M. Levy](https://scholar.google.com/citations?user=6CQ_uloAAAAJ&hl=en), who is the corresponding author of the manuscript.

 We used a Potts model of kinase protein families to compute a histogram of double mutation energies, ΔΔE, and to identify the most cooperative mutation pairs in two kinases: ABL1 and PIM1.